hukkin/tomli/README.md

 - it's lil'
 - pure Python with zero dependencies
-- fairly fast (but pure Python so can't do any miracles there)
+- as fast as pure Python allows
 - 100% spec compliance: passes all tests in
   [a test set](https://github.com/toml-lang/compliance/pull/8)
   soon to be merged to the official